guardomayas/Lab_Notes/Protocols/Rig_Set_up.md

     - Go to 3000 on Z and focus the electrode.
 Set that as home in.
 Turn into *approach mode* and go to 0 or positive in **Z**.
 Set  that position as **home out**.

-## 4. Software
+## 4. Multiclamp
-- Lin lab: electrodes
-- Multiclamp: amplifier
 - Reset default
 - Standard configuration
-    - Check system noise
-        - Should be less than 10.
+- Check system noise: Should be less than **10**.
-- Symphony: allignment cross.
-    - Focus bottom of the dish at 10x, then at 60x, then do the allignment cross.
-    - Focus condenser.

 ### Caution: Before dissecting: check the perfussion.
 It's always the first and most fatal source of errors.